IgorFranovic/LegalAdvisor/README.md

 Verifying Postgres Data:

 The Postgres container data is stored in a named volume called pgdata, so the data persists even if the container restarts.
-You can connect to the database (for example, via psql or a GUI tool) using: \
+You can connect to the database (for example, via psql or a GUI tool) using:
-`Host: localhost` \
+Host: `localhost`
-`Port: 5433` \
+Port: `5433`
-And the database name, user, password from your `.env` file.
+Copy the database name, user, password from your `.env` file.

 If you want to remove the data, use: `docker-compose down -v`

 ## Example Usage

-Once you start the app with ```docker-compose up --build``` an instance of Streamlit will run on ```localhost:8501```.
+Once you start the app with ```docker-compose up --build```, an instance of Streamlit will run on ```localhost:8501```.
 Navigate to the URL to interact with the app.

 Ask questions using the prompt field on the bottom.
 Navigate through previous conversations using the sidemenu on the left.